hng/BiomolecularStructures.jl/docs/kabsch.md

 # Kabsch Algorithm
 ## Introduction

 The Kabsch algorithm, named after Wolfgang Kabsch, computes the optimal rotation matrix for two sets of points so that the [RMSD](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions) (Root mean squared deviation) is minimal.
-In Bioinformatics this applies to superimposing the C_Alpha atomic coordinates of two protein structures.
+In Bioinformatics this applies to superimposing the C<sub>&alpha</sub> atomic coordinates of two protein structures.

 To illustrate this the following excerpt of the [PDB](https://www.wwpdb.org/documentation/file-format) file of [human deoxyhaemoglobin](http://www.rcsb.org/pdb/explore/explore.do?structureId=2HHB) shows part of one of the alpha chains of the structure.
-The C_alpha atomic coordinates shown can be used to construct a reference matrix which together with another matrix of coordinates (constructed the same way) could serve as the input of the algorithm.
+The C<sub>&alpha</sub> atomic coordinates shown can be used to construct a reference matrix which together with another matrix of coordinates (constructed the same way) could serve as the input of the algorithm.

 <pre>
 <code>